Rank | Picture | Name | Rating | Shop |

 Cold houses: These greenhouses are designed to have no additional heating source other than the actual enclosed space.
 They are ideal for the spring and fall to help extend the growing season and give crops more time to grow.
 But because it has no added heating the temperature inside can go below zero.

-Cool houses: They are designed to maintain the greenhouse temperatures above freezing.
+Cool houses: They are designed to maintain greenhouse temperatures above freezing.
 While they aren’t ideal for many plants, the ones that can survive freezing weather will have no problem in this type of greenhouse.

 Warm houses: These are the most popular greenhouses as they support a comprehensive range of plants.
 The temperature usually hovers around 55 degrees Fahrenheit and plants that can withstand the cold can also be placed inside without issues.